bartvanraaij/blog/src/pages/home.md

 ---

-# Hi there! 👋
+# Bart van Raaij is a web developer based in Nijmegen, the Netherlands.

+Hi there 👋!
+Thanks for stopping by.
-Welcome to my blog.
-[Read more about me](about/ "About Bart") or check out my latest posts:
+[Read more about me]({{'/about/'|url}} "About Bart") or check out my latest posts: